Targeted Poverty Alleviation: "Decisions of the Central Committee of the CPC and the State Council on Winning the Battle of Poverty Eradication"

-The Decisions develop several goals: They aim to solve “ - the “two no worries” (i.e. the food and clothing problem) as well as the “three guarantees” (i.e. guaranteed access to education, medical care and housing).
+The Decisions develop several goals: They aim to solve Two No Worries and Three Guarantees.
 Furthermore, for 2020, the per capita average of rural farmers is targeted above the national average.
 In order to achieve these goals, the government implements several strategies such as resettlement and industrial development of impoverished rural areas.

 The Thirteenth Five-Year Plan for Poverty Alleviation

 In December 2016, the State Council of the People's Republic of China issued the "Thirteenth Five-Year Plan for Poverty Alleviation", proposing to adhere to the combination of targeted assistance and overall regional development, and to promote the implementation of a number of poverty alleviation projects.

-The “tough battle” against poverty
+The "tough battle" against poverty

-In October 2017, Xi urged “all-out” efforts to fight the “tough battle” against poverty.
-Two months later a statement was issued after the Central Economic Work Conference which also targeted poverty alleviation as one of three “tough battles” to win on the following three years, along with major risk control and pollution prevention.
+In October 2017, Xi urged "all-out" efforts to fight the "tough battle" against poverty.
+Two months later a statement was issued after the Central Economic Work Conference which also targeted poverty alleviation as one of three "tough battles" to win on the following three years, along with major risk control and pollution prevention.

 Significant measures were applied to reach the goal.
 Banks were encouraged to give microloans to farmers.
 Rural cooperatives were set up in many places allowing farmers to put together their resources to raise production.